joschobart/hattrick_libs/README.md

 # hattrick_libs

-This is a library to transform xml-data from the API of the infamous online-strategy-game hattrick (https://www.hattrick.org) into python objects.
+This is a python3 client library for the API of the infamous online-strategy-game hattrick (https://www.hattrick.org).

-As this was just intended to be a python-learning-project and to be the ground-work for another hattrick-project of mine initially, https://hattrick-fun-with-flags.app, hattick_libs doesn't aim to be complete nor useful to any other purpose than it was originally built for.
+As this was just intended to be a learning-project and to be the ground-work for another hattrick-project of mine initially, https://hattrick-fun-with-flags.app, hattick_libs doesn't aim to be complete nor useful to any other purpose than it was originally built for.

 If you are looking for a complete python library for hattrick.org consider also pyCHPP by Pierre Gobin.
 His project was there before mine and